 Fresh oysters with a lemony tang, barbecued prawns, crab rolls, spinach and feta triangles, the platters of food kept on coming around.

-I had to also limit my intake of champagne on this bright and sunny spring day on Sydney Harbour to one.
+I had to also limit my intake of champagne on this bright and sunny spring day on Sydney Harbour to just one.
+Of course, they also serve soft drinks as well.

-And now I was going to climb up a 15m ladder, otherwise known as a mast, on the Tall Ship on Sydney Harbour.
+I was going to climb up a 15 meter ladder, otherwise known as a mast, on the historic Tall Ship on Sydney Harbour.

 And a mast that sits above shark infested waters.